nik786/kube-learn/ansible.md

 # Ansible Roles

+Roles are a way to organize Ansible playbooks into reusable and modular components.
+They separate tasks, variables, files, and templates into a standardized directory structure, making playbooks more maintainable and scalable.

 | **Concept**                        | **Description**                                                                                                           |
 |-------------------------------------|---------------------------------------------------------------------------------------------------------------------------|
 | **Role Framework**                  | Roles provide a framework for organizing variables, tasks, files, templates, and modules into independent or interdependent collections. |